common-workflow-language/common-workflow-language/specification/tool-description.md

 The tool description document and job order document are written in [JSON](http://json.org) format.
-The formal schema for the tool description document is written using [JSON Schema](http://json-schema.org) and available at
+The formal schema for the tool description document is written using [JSON Schema draft v4](http://json-schema.org) and available at
 <https://raw.githubusercontent.com/common-workflow-language/common-workflow-language/draft-1/schemas/tool.json>